Faculty Research Statements

 Dr. Xenia Hadjioannou, Associate Professor of Language and Literacy Education

 Dr. Hadjioannou's research focuses on observing, describing, understanding, and supporting practices that nurture literacy development.
 Much of her work involves the study of language-in-use: examinations of individuals and groups as they are interacting within and outside classroom settings.
 Another significant aspect of her research concerns the educational and social implications of specific linguistic choices made in the context of diverse interactions.
 Within this research strand falls her examination of non-standard dialect use in educational settings and her study of authentic classroom discussions.
 She has also conducted studies on context-sensitive implementations of exemplary instructional practices.

-Dr. Mary Hutchinson, Assistant Professor of ESL Education
+Dr. Mary Hutchinson, Associate Professor of ESL Education

 As a civically-engaged scholar, Dr. Hutchinson examines the impact of pedagogical processes in a variety of community-based settings.
 This “scholarship of engagement” is grounded in the theoretical notion that generation of new knowledge occurs when people come together to solve societal problems.